Kuomintang

+The party was founded by Sun Yat-sen in 1894 in Honolulu, Hawaii, as the Revive China Society.
+He reformed the party in 1919 in the Shanghai French Concession under its current name.
+From 1926 to 1928, the KMT under Chiang Kai-shek successfully unified China in the Northern Expedition against regional warlords, leading to the fall of the Beiyang government.
+After initially allying with the Chinese Communist Party (CCP) in the First United Front, the party under Chiang purged communist members.
+It was the sole ruling party of China from 1928 to 1949 but gradually lost control while fighting the Empire of Japan in the Second Sino-Japanese War and the CCP in the Chinese Civil War.
+In December 1949, the Kuomintang retreated to Taiwan following its defeat by the communists.

 From 1949 to 1987, the KMT ruled Taiwan as an authoritarian one-party state after the February 28 incident.
-During this period, martial law was in effect and civil liberties were curtailed under the guise of anti-communism, with the period being known as the White Terror.
-The party also oversaw Taiwan's economic development, but also experienced diplomatic setbacks, including the ROC losing its United Nations seat and most of the world including its ally the United States switching diplomatic recognition to the CCP-led People's Republic of China (PRC) in the 1970s.
-In the late 1980s, Chiang Ching-kuo, Chiang Kai-shek's son and the next KMT leader in turn, lifted martial law and allowed the establishment of opposition parties such as the Democratic Progressive Party.
-His successor Lee Teng-hui continued pursuing democratic reforms and constitutional amendments, and was re-elected in 1996 through a direct presidential election, the first time in the ROC history.
-The 2000 presidential election put an end to 72 years of the KMT's political dominance in the ROC.
-The KMT reclaimed power from 2008 to 2016, with the landslide victory of Ma Ying-jeou in the 2008 presidential election, whose presidency significantly loosened restrictions placed on cross-strait economic and cultural exchanges.
-The KMT again lost the presidency and its legislative majority in the 2016 election, returning to the opposition.
+During this period (known as the White Terror), martial law was in effect and civil liberties were curtailed as part of its anti-communism efforts.
+The party oversaw Taiwan's rapid economic development but experienced diplomatic setbacks, including the loss of the country's seat in the United Nations and loss of international diplomatic recognition to the CCP-led People's Republic of China (PRC) in the 1970s.
+In the late 1980s, party leader Chiang Ching-kuo lifted martial law and the ban on opposition parties.
+His successor, Lee Teng-hui, continued democratic reforms and was re-elected in 1996 through the first direct presidential election.
+The 2000 presidential election ended 72 years of KMT presidencies.
+The party later reclaimed power with the landslide victory of Ma Ying-jeou in the 2008 presidential election, then lost the presidency and its legislative majority in the 2016 election, but regained a legislative plurality in the 2024 election.

-The KMT is a member of the International Democrat Union.
-The party's guiding ideology is the Three Principles of the People, advocated by Sun Yat-sen and historically organized in a Leninist basis of democratic centralism, a principle conceived by the Russian revolutionary Vladimir Lenin that entailed open discussion of policy on the condition of unity among party members in upholding the agreed-upon decisions.
-The KMT opposes de jure Taiwan independence, Chinese unification under the "one country, two systems" framework, and any non-peaceful means to resolve the cross-strait disputes.
-Originally placing high priority on reclaiming the Chinese mainland through Project National Glory, the KMT now favors a closer relation with the PRC and seeks to maintain Taiwan's status quo under the Constitution of the Republic of China.
-The party also accepts the 1992 Consensus, which defines both sides of the Taiwan Strait as "one China" but maintains its ambiguity to different interpretations.
+The party's guiding ideology is the Three Principles of the People, advocated by Sun Yat-sen and organized on a basis of democratic centralism.
+As the KMT supports the ROC as the only representative of China, it opposes both Chinese unification under the PRC and formal Taiwan independence.
+As the KMT opposes non-peaceful means to resolve the cross-strait disputes while still strongly adhering to the ROC constitution, the party favors a closer relationship with the PRC and accepts the 1992 Consensus, which defines both sides of the Taiwan Strait as "one China" but maintains its ambiguity to different interpretations.
+It seeks to maintain Taiwan's status quo rather than formal independence or unification.